-Texas gets its fair share of wind, rain, and hail.
-If your roof endures any sort of damage from these storms, do not hire any old roofer to perform the repairs.
-These storms can cause missing, torn, unsealed, and curled roofing shingles which are warning signs that you should address immediately.
-Often, missing shingles may lead to significant damage hidden underneath, which not only compromises the roofing system but could cause moisture to get into the interior.
+Texas gets its fair share of wind, rain and hail.
+If your roof endures damage from these storms, do not hire any old roofing company to perform the repairs.
+These storms can cause missing, torn, unsealed and curled roofing shingles.
+These are storm damage warning signs that you should address immediately.
+Often, missing shingles may lead to significant damage hidden underneath.
+This not only compromises the roofing system, but could cause moisture to get into the interior.

 Any knowledgeable roofing contractor can determine the extent of damage from missing shingles, and make recommendations for roof repairs.
 If you ignore the warning signs for too long, it can result in significant and costly damage.

 Below, we’ll talk about what to be wary of after a storm happens, filing insurance claims for hail damage, and the effects missing or damaged shingles could have on your home.

 Fraudsters abound, especially following nasty weather.
 Some even go door-to-door peddling their alleged services.
 If anyone shows up at your door following a storm and tries to sell roof repair services, tell them to go away and shut the door.

 Some shady roofers will tell a prospective customer he does not have to pay his insurance deductible.
 They will state there are ways around paying this portion of the claim.
 However, these means of bypassing the payment work for the scammer rather than the property owner.
 The fraudster proceeds to use low-quality or stolen materials for the job.
 He over-bills the insurance company or performs a fraction of the work described in the adjuster report.
 The property owner sends the fraudulent invoice to the insurance company and can be found guilty of fraud.
 This action is punishable by upwards of two years in jail plus fines.